ScholCommLab/fhe-plos/README.md

 - `prepare_data.py` - data preprocessing
 - `analysis.py` - data analysis and outputs

+This article is part of a broader investigation of the hidden engagement on Facebook.
+More information about the project can be found [here](https://github.com/ScholCommLab/facebook-hidden-engagement).

-## Inital Data Collection
+## Initial Data Collection

 The data used in this paper was collected using our own methods.
-The data collection method is described in [Enkhbayar and Alperin (2018)](https://arxiv.org/abs/1809.01194).
+The data collection method is described in [Enkhbayar and Alperin (2018)(https://arxiv.org/abs/1809.01194)].
 Code & instructions can be found [here](https://github.com/ScholCommLab/fhe-plos).

 ## Reproduce results